JeremyBYU/mdp-machine-learning/README.md

 1. `juypter notebook presentation/mdp_presentation_1.ipynb`

+Note that the output of the cells have been saved in the notebook, so you can just view the notebook and not execute any cells if you desire.

-A full run of the notebook (`Run All Cells`) should take about 4 minutes to run.
-Many machine learning models are trained on a small dataset.
+A full run of the notebook (`Run All Cells`) should take about 4-6 minutes to run.
+Many machine learning models are trained on small datasets.

 ## Disclaimer

 This lecture is scheduled for 1.5 hours and gives a *very* brief introduction of machine learning.
 Its focus is to help students get a handle on the main terms and concepts of machine learning.
 It is not meant to replace an actual Machine Learning course.
 The topics presented are specifically tailored to the MDP projects assigned to the students.
-My overall goal is to help the students feel confident in their abilities and excited to begin their project.
+My overall goal is to help the students feel confident in their abilities and excited to begin their projects.